mohamedmaged1/Islamic-RAG/README.md

 # Islamic Fiqh RAG

-This projects aimes to retrieve islamic Fiqh answers from an islamic dataset and use Qwen-max to generate the answer
+This projects aimes to retrieve islamic Fiqh answers from an islamic dataset and use LLMs to generate the answer

 ## Requirements
 - Python 3.10 or later